 - If there were any open alcoholic containers

-The consequences are more significant for Ft Lauderdale second-offense DUIs because the penalties are higher on a second offense, especially if that second offense occurs within five years of that first one.
-A person is more likely to go to trial for a second offense because if they do not go to trial, the second offense will trigger significant penalties even without a trial, i.e., the five-year loss of license and the 10 days in jail.
-The jury in a jury trial is generally not allowed to hear that an individual has had a prior DUI when considering whether or not they are guilty of a second DUI.
+The consequences are more significant for second-offense DUIs because the penalties are higher on a second offense, especially if that offense occurs within five years of that first one.
+A person is more likely to go to trial for a second drunk driving offense because if they do not go to trial, the chrages will trigger significant penalties even without a trial, i.e., the five-year loss of license and the 10 days in jail.
+The jury in a jury trial is generally not allowed to hear that an individual has had a prior DUI when considering whether or not they are guilty of a second drunk driving offense.

 Contacting a Fort Lauderdale Second Offense DUI Attorney

 The second offenses tend to be litigated a bit heavier and defendants may want to consider engaging in depositions because of the consequences.
-The same constitutional issues involving the legality of the traffic stop, the legality of the arrest, probable cause to for the arrest, and practices utilized by law enforcement are present in second-offenses cases for Ft Lauderdale second-offense DUI attorneys to analyze in their defense.
+The same constitutional issues involving the legality of the traffic stop, the legality of the arrest, probable cause for the arrest, and practices utilized by law enforcement are present in these cases for Ft Lauderdale second-offense DUI lawyers to analyze in their defense.